ibm-cloud-docs/containers/cs_subnets.md

     ibmcloud ks cluster-create --zone dal10 --machine-type b2c.4x16 --no-subnet --public-vlan 2234945 --private-vlan 2234947 --workers 3 --name my_cluster
     ```
     {: pre}
-    If you can't remember which zone the VLAN is in for the `--zone` flag, you can check whether the VLAN is in a certain zone by running `ibmcloud ks vlans <zone>`.
+    If you can't remember which zone the VLAN is in for the `--zone` flag, you can check whether the VLAN is in a certain zone by running `ibmcloud ks vlans --zone <zone>`.
     {: tip}

 3. Verify that the cluster was created.
 It can take up to 15 minutes for the worker node machines to be ordered and for the cluster to be set up and provisioned in your account.